FKenanS/FlexBox-Project/README.md

 🔹 Product Section showcasing key products
 🔹 Contact Form for consultation request
 🔹 Footer with copyright and policy links
+📸 Preview
+(Add a screenshot or a demo GIF here if you have one)

 🛠️ Tech Stack
 HTML5